Bharat9848/notes/SystemDesign/uber.md

  - updates the position of driver to rider irrespective of the trip.
  - work in tendem with quad-tree map service.
  - Do the driver matching
- - proximity data also helps in dynamic pricing calculation.
+ - proximity data of other drivers also helps in dynamic pricing calculation.
 - QuadTreeMap service
   - Map the current location of drivers in the quadtree.
   - quadtree stores the driveId in a segment dynamically